pulumi/docs/content/blog/self-hosted-search-and-deploy/index.md

 - **Resource Search API:** Integrate search functionality into your internal systems using the Search API.
 - **Search from the CLI:** Issue resource search queries from within the terminal without needing to change contexts.
 - **Data Export:** Export resource data for further analysis in your data warehouse.

--
-For more information on how to enable it in your self-hosted instance read the [self-hosted Resource Search documentation](/docs/pulumi-cloud/self-hosted/components/api/#search).
+Get more details on these features in our [Resource Search documentation](/docs/pulumi-cloud/insights/#pulumi-insights).
+For more information on how to enable it in your self-hosted instance read the [self-hosted Resource Search documentation](/docs/pulumi-cloud/self-hosted/components/search).

 ## Pulumi Deployments: Automate and Manage Your Infrastructure with Ease